 - Keep taking this drug as you have been told by your doctor or other health care provider, even if you feel well.

 - Take with or without food.
 Take with food if it causes an upset stomach.

 - Wash your hands before and after use.

-- Mix powder with 1/4 to 1/2 cup of a soft food (applesauce or yogurt) and swallow without chewing.
+- Mix powder with 2 to 4 ounces (60 to 120 mL) of a soft food like applesauce, baby food, or yogurt.
+Swallow right away without chewing.
 Chewing the food may make it taste very bad.